What is a Plea Bargain

 Those obtaining a plea bargain, it should be noted, do plead guilty.
 A guilty plea may remove the defendant’s right to an appeal, and could have collateral immigration consequences if a person’s is not a U.S. citizen.

 It’s important to understand the dynamics of a plea bargain.
 Consequences are far-reaching, and a private criminal defense attorney should always be considered for advisory.
-Please call us at 817-841-9906 or fill out our contact form for assistance.
+Please call us at 817-841-9906 or fill out our contact form for assistance to speak to a plea bargain lawyer Arlington, TX residents trust.